evanperez444/evanperez444.github.io/README.md

 **Data Science Fellow - Fraudulent Credit Card Transaction Detection**
 July 2023 – May 2024

-- Collaborated in a team of 3 in developing a fraudulent credit card transaction model and compared algorithms such as logistic regression and random forest.
-Achieved 97% detection accuracy with a neural network model
+- Collaborated in a team of 3 in developing a fraudulent credit card transaction model and compared algorithms such as logistic regression and random forest
-- Preprocessed and configured a dataset of 6 million+ samples using Pandas, SMOTE, and MinMaxScaler
 - Analyzed financial transaction data by visualizing feature distributions and statistics using Seaborn

 ### Autograf Carwash